Battle of Varna

-The Battle of Varna took place on 10 November 1444 near Varna in eastern Bulgaria.
+The Battle of Varna took place on 10 November 1444 near Varna in what is today eastern Bulgaria.
 The Ottoman army under Sultan Murad II (who did not actually rule the sultanate at the time) defeated the Crusaders commanded by King Władysław III of Poland and Hungary, John Hunyadi (acting as commander of the combined Christian forces) and Mircea II of Wallachia.
-It was the final battle of the unsuccessful Crusade of Varna.
+It was the final battle of the unsuccessful Crusade of Varna, a last-ditch effort to prevent further Ottoman expansion into the Balkans.

 Background

 The Hungarian Kingdom fell into crisis after the death of King Sigismund in 1437.
 His son-in-law and successor, King Albert, ruled for only two years and died in 1439, leaving his widow Elizabeth with an unborn child, Ladislaus the Posthumous.
 The Hungarian noblemen then called the young King Władysław III of Poland to the throne of Hungary, expecting his aid in defense against the Ottomans.
 After his Hungarian coronation, he never went back to his homeland again, assuming rule of the Hungarian Kingdom next to the influential nobleman John Hunyadi.

-After failed expeditions in 1440–1442 against Belgrade and Transylvania, and the defeats of the "long campaign" of Hunyadi in 1442–1443, the Ottoman sultan Murad II signed a ten-year truce with Hungary.
+After failed expeditions in 1440–1442 against Belgrade and Transylvania and the defeats of the Turks during Hunyadi's "long campaign" in 1442–1443, the Ottoman sultan Murad II signed a ten-year truce with Hungary.
 After he had made peace with the Karaman Emirate in Anatolia in August 1444, he resigned the throne to his twelve-year-old son Mehmed II.

-Anticipating an Ottoman invasion encouraged by the young and inexperienced new Ottoman sultan, Hungary co-operated with Venice and Pope Eugene IV to organize a new crusader army led by Hunyadi and Władysław III.
-On receipt of this news, Mehmed II understood that he was too young and inexperienced to successfully fight the coalition.
-He recalled Murad II to the throne to lead the army into battle, but Murad II refused.
-Angry at his father, who had long since retired to a contemplative life in southwestern Anatolia, Mehmed II wrote, "If you are the Sultan, come and lead your armies.
-If I am the Sultan I hereby order you to come and lead my armies."
-It was only after receiving this letter that Murad II agreed to lead the Ottoman army.
+Cesarini insisted that the Hungarian King Władysław III should break the treaty, arguing that it was not valid due to the fact that it had been made with infidels.
+Hungary co-operated with Venice and Pope Eugene IV to organize a new crusader army led by Hunyadi and Władysław III.
+On receipt of this news, Çandarlı Halil Pasha recalled Murad II against the Christian Coalition, even though Mehmed II did not accept this and wanted to fight himself.
+As a result, Murad II commanded the Ottoman army.